ixtrunai/lolmasteries/README.md

 # lolmasteries
 LoL API Challenge, 2016

-You can view the website here: http://lolmasteries.esy.es/
+You can view the website here (WIP): http://lolmasteries.esy.es/